snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

   <img width="80%" src="../assets/wsr-composite-build-dependencies.png">
 </p>

 Notice that the major benefit of the composite build configuration is executing parallel builds.This also means that the promotion might finish before the tests (however, it doesn't mean the artifacts are actually published).
 Don't worry - we'll describe later how the promotion guarantees it's the right time to publish and what the benefit at all from executing that in parallel.

+Furthermore, the composite build configuration (and the other configurations either) contains a build step that's called `Run npmBuild` which basically executes [this](https://github.com/wix-private/wix-fed-scripts/blob/master/src/npmBuildWrapper/npmBuildWrapper.sh) file.